jodymlin/personal-gatsby-website/src/data/writing/malcolm/chapter-1.md

 He glanced down at his watch and realized that he had two more minutes to get to class.
 Slinging his bag of rice balls onto his shoulder, he locked his car and headed off.

-As passed through the main quad, which was beside the main office, he noticed a police car pull up to the front of the school.
+As he passed through the main quad, which was beside the main office, he noticed a police car pull up to the front of the school.
 Two officers stepped out.

 Half panicked by the sight of the police and the thought of being late to class, Vance hurried his steps.
 He wondered how much worse his day could get.